HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 ### Client credentials workflow

-This section applies to client applications registered to use the client credentials grant.
+This section applies to B2B client applications registered to use the client credentials grant.
 The workflow for obtaining an access token using this grant type is summarized in the following diagram:
 <br>
 <div>
 {% include token.svg %}
 </div>

-Client applications using the client credentials flow do not use authorization codes when requesting an access token.
+Client applications **SHALL** obtain an access token for access to FHIR resources by following the OAuth 2.0 client credentials grant flow described in [Section 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) of RFC 6749, with the additional options and constraints below.
+Note that client applications do not use authorization codes in this workflow.

 Client applications **SHALL** generate an Authentication Token JWT as detailed in [Section 5.3].